What is a Black Man Worth?

 Does a black man’s value decrease every time he walks out of his front door?

-Is it a conscious thought all black men and boys have to be aware of when on the street?
+Is it a conscious thought all black men and boys have to be aware of on the street?

 Yes, yes, it is!